Cameronmartincs/Scheduler-Project-UI/README.md

 # Scheduler-Project-UI
-UI for a scheduler project, uses an algorithm and database not included------ changed
+UI for a scheduler project, uses an algorithm and database not included